 Where: Pilot Butte 3 managed wetland unit

-What: This year, we created loafing islands and created a meandering swale/pothole complex throughout the unit.
+What: Last year, we created loafing islands and a meandering swale/pothole complex throughout the unit.

 GRAY LODGE WILDLIFE AREA